Jkang-alien/blog/content/post/2019-12-06-asan-surgical-pathology-update.md

 #### HPV test

 * DNA HPV test will fail.
-* BD (Oncolarity) is for screening test.
+* BD (Oncolarity) is for a screening test.
 * genotype 66 high risk.
-* False negative 10%.
+* False-negative 10%.
 DNA copy number is the cause.
 * False positive cross reactivity 0.35%, 0.71% Aptima and Cobas. (one quarter)

 ### Dr. Sneige

 #### Immunostain in breast

-* Reduced and diminished myoepithelial cells, phenotypic alteration, SMA ramain but others lost.
+* Reduced and diminished myoepithelial cells, phenotypic alteration, SMA remain but others lost.
 * Any positivity for MEC favors in situ than invasive.
 * Metaplastic carcinoma and fibromatosis like
 * TTF-1 2% positive in breast cancer.